Model aircraft: Jets and rockets

 Early "jet" style model aircraft used a multi-blade propeller ducted fan, inside ductwork, usually in the fuselage.
 The fans were generally powered by 2 stroke engines at high RPM.
 They generally had 0.40 to 0.90 cuin displacements, but some were as small as 0.049 cuin.
 This fan-in-tube design has been adopted successfully for electric-powered jets while glow engine powered ducted-fan aircraft are now rare.
-Small jet turbine engines are now used in hobbyist models that resemble simplified versions of the turbojet engines found on commercial aircraft, but are not scaled-down as Renold's numbers come into play.
-The first hobbyist-developed turbine was developed and flown in the 1980s but only recently have commercial examples become readily available.
+Small jet turbine engines are now used in hobbyist models that resemble simplified versions of the turbojet engines found on commercial aircraft, but are not scaled-down as Reynolds numbers come into play.
+The first hobbyist-developed turbine was developed and flown in the 1980s but recently have commercial examples become readily available.
 Turbines require specialized design and precision-manufacturing, and some have been built from car engine turbocharger units.
-Owning or operating a turbine-powered aircraft is prohibitively expensive and many national aeromodelling clubs (as with the USA's Academy of Model Aeronautics) require members to be certified to safely use them.
+Owning or operating a turbine-powered aircraft is prohibitively expensive and many national clubs (as with the USA's Academy of Model Aeronautics) require members to be certified to safely use them.

 V-1 flying bomb type Pulsejet engines have also been used as they offer more thrust in a smaller package than a traditional glow-engine, but are not widely used due to the extremely high noise levels they produce, and are illegal in some countries.

 Rocket engines are sometimes used to boost gliders and sailplanes.
 The earliest purpose-built rocket motor dates back to the 1950s, with the introduction of the Jetex motor, which used solid fuel pellets, ignited by a wick fuse, in a reusable casing.
 Flyers can now also use single-use model rocket engines to provide a short, under 10 second burst of power.
 Government restrictions in some countries made rocket-propulsion rare but these were being eased in many places and their use was expanding, however a reclassification from "smoke producing devices" to "fireworks" has made them difficult to obtain again.